-When using man.sr.ht for Sxmo's documentation we wanted to have two versions:
+When using man.sr.ht for Sxmo’s documentation we wanted to have three versions:

 - Documentation for the latest git HEAD version of the code

-Having two versions allows us to document features as we add them to the git HEAD.
-Additionally, we want to serve up an HTML version of both versions so that users of the git HEAD can read how the new features work and users of the stable releases don't get information about features that don't exist.
+Having three versions allows us to document features as we add them to the git HEAD or postmarketOS edge.
+Additionally, we want to serve up an HTML version of both versions so that users of the git HEAD can read how the new features work and users of the stable releases don’t get information about features that don’t exist.

 Ideally, man.sr.ht would have a drop down menu to select different git branches/tags of the git repo you feed it.
 I opened an issue about this: